Let’s be honest. Part of the reason we love guitars is because they’re beautiful!

 Nitro looks amazing and creates a mirror-like sheen.
-But it’s difficult to apply and can be toxic!
+But it’s difficult and time-consuming to apply, and can be toxic!
 If you can deal with that, then nitro lacquer makes for stunning finishes.

-If you’d prefer something safer and easier to apply (that looks just as great), you may want to consider one of these 5 alternatives to nitro lacquer on your guitar.
+If you’d prefer something safer and easier to apply (that may look just as great), you may want to consider one of these 5 alternatives to nitro lacquer on your guitar.

 Thanks for reading!